ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Data quality

-Remember our two assumptions in iid - independent sampling & identical distribution.
+Remember our two assumptions in iid - independent sampling & identical distribution

-RL breaks both in multiple ways:
+RL breaks both in multiple ways

 **Independent sampling**
 - all the samples collected on a given episode are correlated (along the state trajectory)
-- our agent will likely be following a policy that is biased
+- our agent will likely be following a policy that is biased (towards good states)

 **Identically distributed**
 - learning changes the data distribution